uthpalaherath/uthpalaherath.github.io/_posts/2024-11-01-Carved-a-Pumpkin-Seed-the-Possibilities.md

 - Ground rosemary
 - Salt and pepper
 - Garlic powder
-- Cayenne pepper (or any chili powder depending on your spice tolerance)
+- Cayenne pepper powder (or any chili powder depending on your spice tolerance)

 # Steps